glotzerlab/garnett/doc/readerswriters.rst

 GSD (HOOMD-blue schema)
 -----------------------

-The *GSD*-format is a highly efficient and versatile *binary* format for storing and reading trajectory data.
+The *GSD* format is a highly efficient and versatile *binary* format for storing and reading trajectory data.
 HOOMD-blue provides a writer for this format.

 See also: `<http://gsd.readthedocs.io>`_